CarlitosDroid/java-datastructures-algorithms-exercises/README.md

 15. Move all zeros to the end (Quicksort/partition).
 16. Find maximum product subarray (Kadane's algorithm)
 17. Find maximum sum subarray (Kadane's algorithm)
+18. Calculate average of an array (Iterative and Recursive)

 # MATRIX